isaquevieira/stateful-reflected-parameters/README.md

 # How does it work?

-1- Analyze Http responses, registering the returned json values in memory (but, process only responses from Proxy).
+1- Analyze In Scope Http responses, registering the returned json values in memory (but, process only responses from Proxy).
-2- Look for refections in the following HttpRequests
+2- Look for refections in the following In Scope HttpRequests 2.1 - Here, we consider values in header and body.